 Medical Forms and Infirmary Procedures F.A.Q.

 The main mission of the camp infirmary is to ensure health and safety of the individual campers and the entire camp community while maximizing camper participation.
-The infirmary (Mirpa’ ah) at Camp Newman is available from 8:00 am to 9:30 pm and staffed with a volunteer team of Medical Doctors and Nurses.
+The infirmary (Mirpa’ ah) at Camp Newman is available from 8:30 am to 9:30 pm and staffed with a volunteer team of Medical Doctors and Nurses.
 Camp generally has 1-2 doctors and 3-4 additional staff including nurses and medical assistants.
 These numbers can vary depending on the availability of volunteer staff.
-A self-serve First Aid Station is set up outside the infirmary which includes bandaids, sunscreen, insect repellant, hand sanitizer, and other minor first aid supplies.
+A self-serve First Aid Station is set up outside the infirmary which includes band-aids, sunscreen, insect repellent, hand sanitizer, and other minor first aid supplies.

 On the first day of camp, all campers attend an orientation regarding general health and safety at camp.
-They are all reminded about hand washing, no sharing food and drink, daytime sunscreen use, evening and hike insect repellant use, healthy eating, need for sleep and rest, increased fluid requirements while participating in camp activities, and how to access the infirmary for healthcare needs.
+They are all reminded about hand washing, no sharing food and drink, daytime sunscreen use, evening and hike insect repellent use, healthy eating, need for sleep and rest, increased fluid requirements while participating in camp activities, and how to access the infirmary for healthcare needs.
 Our focus is to insure a safe and healthy summer for all campers and staff.